blaenk/blaenk.github.io/provider/pages/reads.markdown

 <a href="http://amzn.com/0321714113" name="cpp-primer">C++ Primer</a> [[notes](/notes/cpp/)] ---  The 5th edition of the book was specifically updated for the new C++11 standard release.
 At one point I came to the realization that I didn't have enough experience with C++, and that my understanding of it was hazy at best.
 Recognizing this, I dedicated myself to bettering my understanding of C++ by rereading a book I already had on C++.
 However, I felt I was missing out on the new C++11 features that were recently introduced.

 C++ Primer is what I look for in every programming book.
-It is direct --- to the point, thanks in part to the assumption that the reader is already familiar with programming, or even C++ itself.
+It is direct and to the point, thanks in part to the assumption that the reader is already familiar with programming, or even C++ itself.
 It diligently scours every nook and cranny of the C++11 standard, almost reading as a commentary of it, and in so doing, masterfully conveys the various intricacies of shared and unique pointers, move semantics, lambdas, variadic templates, and more.

 <hr class="book">